mozilla/mozilla-django-oidc/README.rst

 -----------------

 * Keep it as minimal/lightweight as possible
-* Store as less authn/authz artifacts as possible
+* Store as few authn/authz artifacts as possible
 * Allow custom functionality by overriding the authentication backend
 * Mainly support OIDC authorization code flow
 * Allow shipping Mozilla-centric authn/authz features